trex111/4x4-membrane-driver/README.md

     sudo apt install python3

 # Step 2
-create a file named 4x4.py in the folder on the raspberry pi(you can use python editor or Thonny(has better support for gpio) for creating). write the following code on the file.
+Create a file named 4x4.py in the folder on the raspberry pi(you can use python editor or Thonny(has better support for gpio) for creating).
+Write the following code on the file.

     # Import required libraries
     import RPi.GPIO as GPIO